Ramesh9969/Custom-Aura-component-for-milestone-track-/README.md

 (New Count down time value = (domain count*Default countdown time+Remaining old countdown time)

+>After reach timer for 00:00:00 timer wont stops and running for delay time

 So I implemented Two aura components, Trigger on case object and component helper apex class for this scenario.